Learn to teach meditation in the tradition of Patanjali, Port Sunlight

 If you have any questions about the course content and would like to speak with Anna Bhushan before booking, please contact us.

-- Four Day Training Course -24 hours total taught by Anna Bhushan.
-Thursday 15th November to Sunday 18th November 2018.
+- Three Day Training Course -24 hours total taught by Anna Bhushan.
+Friday 16th November to Sunday 18th November 2018.

 - Requisite self-practice component of training: In order to complete the training and certification you are required to attend a Traditional Yoga Awareness Meditation Weekend or a residential retreat within 6 months of the training.
 We suggest that this is prior to the training where possible.
 This is so that you have had personal experience of practicing the technique immersively before you begin to teach.
 Please click here for details of the weekend courses and retreats.
 The weekend course fee is included in the training course cost, but you are still invited to make the suggested donation.